Bus Service – Frequently Asked Questions

 Can the bus stop change?

 Bus stops may also change as bus routes are reviewed each year.
 Stops can also change due to safety concerns.
+If you would like your stop to be reviewed, please complete the Bus Stop Survey Form and return it to the Transportation Office.
 If you have a question, call the transportation office at 410-313-6732.

 My child is in the Walk Zone, but the walk to school is not safe.
 Who should I speak to about that?